What's wrong with Gravois?

 What have we done so far?

-• We launched our campaign in June 2025 with our petition.
+• We launched the campaign in June 2025, taking our petition to City Hall.

 • We hosted a group bike ride and a walk audit over the summer to assess issues with Gravois.

-• We collected stories of people’s experiences walking, rolling, and driving Gravois, and shared them on social media.
-People feel hurt, threatened, and hopeless when confronted with the deadly conditions on Gravois.
+• We collected stories of people’s experiences walking, riding, and driving on Gravois, and shared them on social media.
+We learned of people's feelings of hurt and hopelessness when confronted with the deadly conditions on Gravois.

-• We partnered with Cleanup Crew STL [link to their page] to build community and improve walking conditions.
+• We partnered with Cleanup Crew STL to build community and improve walking conditions.

 • We met with key stakeholders, including each of the alders whose ward contains a section of Gravois, Mayor Spencer, representatives from the City’s BPS, Streets, and Planning departments, representatives from MODOT, and Board of Aldermen President Green.

 • We delivered our set of recommendations to city officials.
-The City Board of Aldermen supported our recommendations by passing Res 197 -- this was a big win for us!
+The City Board of Aldermen supported our recommendations by passing Resolution 197 -- this was a big win for us!

 What's happening now?

-• The city is planning designs for quick build safety improvements at locations outlined in Res 197
+• The city is planning designs for quick build safety improvements at locations outlined in Resolution 197

 • These are on track to be installed by mid-Summer 2026.